-- Facilitate earned media for local, regional, and national highway safety activities. - 2.
+- 1. Facilitate earned media for local, regional, and national highway safety activities. - 2.
 Cooperate with the DMV/GHSP Public Information staff in statewide media campaigns. - 3.
 Maintain a media file with all the activity generated by the Regional Program and report the activities to the GHSP Public Information Officer and GHSP Program Manager on a monthly basis.
-Share photographs and other media item of events with the GHSP for inclusion on social media pages/Highway Safety publications.
+Share photographs and other media item of events with the GHSP for inclusion on social media pages/Highway Safety publications. - 4.
+Conduct media buys in accordance with the GHSP Media Planning Guide.